7 Best Stock Market Research Websites & Subscription Services

 The core concept:

 The tool overlays stock price against earnings-based fair value, making it immediately visible when a stock is overvalued or undervalued.
-Additional metrics include price-to-earnings, cash flow, free cash flow, and price-to-sales—all visualized against historical norms.
+Valuation metrics include Adjusted/Operating Earnings, Basic Earnings, Diluted Earnings, OCF/FFO, Free Cash Flow to Equity, FFO, AFFO, EBITDA, EBIT, and Sales—all visualized against historical norms.

 Coverage includes 18,000+ stocks globally with 10+ years of historical data.
 Forecasting calculators help project potential returns based on various valuation scenarios.